lavalamp-/lava-hadoop-processing/README.md

 All functionality is invoked using the `run.py` file (ex: `python run.py process-results`).

 The code is fully documented and uses `argparse`, so command line help should go a long way with getting things going for you.
+Furthermore, the only required command line argument is `--results-directory` or `-r`, which should point to the directory where all of the Hadoop result files reside.
+Other than that, the default values for the command line arguments should be just fine.

 Command help for `process-results` is below: